c4s4/neon/doc/usermanual.md

 $ git checkout 1.2.3
 ```

-In your parent project repository, simply put you parent build files at the root.
+In your parent project repository, simply put your parent build files at the root.
 You might also put them in any subdirectory.
 If you put a build file *spam.yml* in subdirectory *eggs*, you would extend it with:

 ```yaml
 extends: